 On the other hand, the additional test presented in section 3.3.1 improves the gain of Test 1.1.2 while avoiding an increase in the encoding run-time.

+Finally, the two simplifications presented as additional tests (sections 3.3.2 and 3.3.3) reduce the hardware complexity while a avoiding a significant BD-Rate loss.

 References